Home Ain't Where His Heart Is (Anymore): Chart performance

 "Home Ain't Where His Heart Is (Anymore)" debuted on the Billboard Hot Country Singles & Tracks chart the week of August 10, 1996 at number 66.
 The song spent 14 weeks on the chart and climbed to a peak position of number 28 on October 5, 1996, where it remained for one week.
 The single became Twain's first from The Woman in Me to miss the top 20.

+Prior to "Home Ain't Where His Heart Is (Anymore)", all six previous singles from The Woman in Me went number one on the Canadian RPM Country Songs chart, with "(If You're Not in It for Love) I'm Outta Here!" spending the most weeks with six consecutive weeks.
+"Home Ain't Where His Heart Is (Anymore)" broke the streak by peaking at number 7.
+It not only became the lowest peaking single from The Woman in Me, but also became Twain's lowest peaking single since 1993's "Dance with the One That Brought You", which had only reached number 77.